dreamenwalker/KMAP-Net/README.md

 1. This is a multi-task framework for survival prediction of lung and gastric cancers.
 2. The multi-task include tumor stage, node stage, and survival prediction tasks.
 3. Datasets used in this study includes one public lung cancer study[1]
-4. The main survial net is showed in "trainattention120.py'.
+4. The main survial net is showed in "attentionNet1117debug.py'.
 5. Training and preprocessing is performed using "trainattention1120.py".
-6. Training for single task of overall survival is performed using "trainattention112oTaskonlyOS.py

 #Acknowledgements